ncatlab/nlab-content/pages/4/6/5/1/1564/content.md

 ## Analogues

-Inasmuch as a [[semilattice]] is a commutative idempotent monoid, a Boolean ring may be defined as a semilattice in $Ab$.
-However, with Boolean rings, we do not need to hypothesize commutativity; it follows.
+Inasmuch as a [[semilattice]] is a commutative idempotent monoid, a boolean ring may be defined as a semilattice in $Ab$.
+However, with boolean rings, we do not need to hypothesize commutativity; it follows.
 That is, any idempotent monoid in $Ab$ is commutative; indeed, any idempotent [[magma]] in $Ab$ is commutative.

 +-- {: .proof}
 ###### Proof